ZNF469

 Zinc finger protein 469 is a protein that in humans is encoded by the ZNF469 gene.

 Function

 This gene encodes a zinc-finger protein.
 Low-percent homology to certain collagens suggests that it may function as a transcription factor or extra-nuclear regulator factor for the synthesis or organization of collagen fibers.
 Mutations in this gene cause brittle cornea syndrome.

 Clinical significance

-Mutations in ZNF469 are associated to keratoconus. as well as a type of Ehlers-Danlos syndrome called brittle cornea syndrome.
+Mutations in ZNF469 are associated with keratoconus as well as a type of Ehlers-Danlos syndrome called brittle cornea syndrome.